ordinaryzelig/minispec-metadata/README.md

 ## Compatibility

-Tested with Minitest 4 and up.
+Tested with Minitest 4 and up, Ruby version 2 and up.
 Might work with older versions but I haven't tested them.
 See .travis to see Ruby versions tested.